ramirodiazortiz/resume/src/resume.md

 ## Experience

+###Lambdaclass
+Erlang & iOS Developer August 2015 - Present

+* Built iOS app in Swift2.1 to buy clothes for different countries.
+Adding clothes as favorites.

+* Development of messaging backend for more than 100k users and iOS app with Websockets protocol.
+Writen in Erlang using Cassandra, Elastic search and Kafka.

+* Development iOS app for dating and making friends.

+* Development of iPhone and iPad apps with more than 50k active users.

 ###Freelance
-Backend Developer 2014 - Present
+Erlang & iOS Developer 2014 - Present

 * Development and maintenance of backends application coded in Ruby and Erlang

-###Lambdaclass
-Developer August 2015 - Present

-* Development of iPhone and iPad apps with more than 50k active users.

 ###Plusnewmedia
 iOS Developer 2014 - August 2015